-- Government roadmap remains on course, indoor meetings are allowed inside, and the hotel gives direction and assistance regarding COVID safety measures.
-In this case the BUC Session will strictly follow government guidelines.
-In addition to any legal requirements, we will have as much social distancing as possible, and we may require lateral flow tests for everyone who attends.
+- Government roadmap remains on course, indoor meetings continue to be allowed inside, and the hotel gives direction and assistance regarding COVID safety measures.
+The BUC Session will strictly follow government guidelines.
+In addition to any legal requirements we will expect delegates and attendees to:

 - Lockdown reimposed, with public meetings not allowed.
 In this case the physical constituency meeting would be cancelled and we would expect the hotel to refund our booking fee.
 Alternative options, which the Executive Committee would have to approve, could include: